-6.6 RADIATION GENERATING DEVICES (RGD)
+6.7 RADIATION GENERATING DEVICES (RGD)

-- 6.6.1 Electronic equipment with high voltage potentials greater than 10 kV under vacuum have the potential of generating x-rays, either intentionally or as a byproduct of their operation. - a.
-Owners of equipment meeting these criteria shall contact the RSO to have the equipment evaluated.

-b.
-The equipment shall be categorized by the RSO based upon equipment design and the results of a radiation survey.
+- 6.7.1 Electronic equipment with high voltage potentials greater than 10 kV under vacuum have the potential of generating x-rays, either intentionally or as a byproduct of their operation. - a.
+Owners of equipment meeting these criteria shall contact the RSO to have the equipment evaluated. - b.
+The equipment shall be categorized by the RSO based upon equipment design and the results of a radiation survey. - 6.7.2 Class 1 RGD-A device may be classified as a Class 1 RGD if its design is such that there is little potential for workers to be exposed to radiation in excess of the dose limits for members of the general public. - 6.7.2.1 The Class 1 RGD category includes equipment such as electron microscopes, certified cabinet x-ray devices, or x-ray package scanners. - 6.7.2.2 Operators of Class 1 RGDs do not require certification as Radiation Workers, but safety guidelines shall be posted near the device. - 6.7.2.3 Class 1 RGDs may be monitored using work area dosimetry to verify that workers are not exposed to radiation levels that would require individual monitoring. - 6.7.3 Class 2 RGD-Devices that have the potential to cause personnel exposure to radiation above the limits for members of the general public shall be categorized as Class 2.

-- 6.6.2 Class 1 RGD-A device may be classified as a Class 1 RGD if its design is such that there is little potential for workers to be exposed to radiation in excess of the dose limits for members of the general public. - 6.6.2.1 The Class 1 RGD category includes equipment such as electron microscopes, certified cabinet x-ray devices, or x-ray package scanners. - 6.6.2.2 Operators of Class 1 RGDs do not require certification as Radiation Workers, but safety guidelines shall be posted near the device. - 6.6.2.3 Class 1 RGDs may be monitored using work area dosimetry to verify that workers are not exposed to radiation levels that would require individual monitoring. - 6.6.3 Class 2 RGD-Devices that have the potential to cause personnel exposure to radiation above the limits for members of the general public shall be categorized as Class 2. - 6.6.3.1 The Class 2 RGD category includes devices such as x-ray machines for nondestructive testing, high energy electron beam devices, and any x-ray device that has an accessible x-ray beam, such as unshielded x-ray fluorescence devices. - 6.6.3.2 Operators of Class 2 RGDs shall have certification as Radiation Workers, and Class 2 RGDs require approved Radiation Safety Permits for their operation. - 6.6.4 Regardless of the classification of x-ray devices, operators of RGDs shall not move, alter the physical structure, or increase the emission characteristics of an RGD without prior approval from the RSO. - 6.6.4.1 The RSO shall make periodic inspections of RGDs to ensure that the classification is still accurate. - 6.6.4.2 The RSO shall label RGDs with their classification and serial number.
+- 6.7.3.1 The Class 2 RGD category includes devices such as x-ray machines for non-destructive testing, high energy electron beam devices, and any x-ray device that has an accessible x-ray beam, such as unshielded x-ray fluorescence devices. - 6.7.3.2 Operators of Class 2 RGDs shall have certification as Radiation Workers, and Class 2 RGDs require approved Radiation Safety Permits for their operation. - 6.7.4 Regardless of the classification of x-ray devices, operators of RGDs shall not move, alter the physical structure, or increase the emission characteristics of an RGD without prior approval from the RSO. - 6.7.4.1 The RSO shall make periodic inspections of RGDs to ensure that the classification is still accurate. - 6.7.4.2 The RSO shall label RGDs with their classification and serial number. - 6.7.4.3 Certified cabinet x-ray systems will be surveyed at intervals not to exceed 12 months to ensure conformance with Federal performance standards.

-6.7 AREA DESIGNATIONS
+6.8 AREA DESIGNATIONS